Dave Young (footballer)

-David Young is an English former professional football midfielder.
+David Young (born 27 April 1962) is an English former professional football midfielder.
 He played in the English Football League for Wigan Athletic.

 Young was a junior with both Wrexham and Tranmere Rovers before attending and playing for the University of Manchester.
 He played four times for Mossley in the 1982–83 season, before joining Wigan Athletic.
 He played three times that season before leaving to join Oswestry Town.